 Lizard squad back in the headlines

-The Gaming giant, owned by ActivisionBlizzard had its popular game titles including Hearthstone, Diablo, Overwatch and of course World of Warcraft (WoW) had its infrastructure and online game play taken down from a suspected DDOS attack with Lizard Squad claiming responsibility: This is a big deal for Blizzard as all their games require connectivity back to their servers with no option for online play.
+The Gaming giant, owned by ActivisionBlizzard had its popular game titles including Hearthstone, Diablo, Overwatch and of course World of Warcraft (WoW) had its infrastructure and online game play taken down from a suspected DDOS attack with Lizard Squad claiming responsibility: (Twitter has suspended their account since this article was published) This is a big deal for Blizzard as all their games require connectivity back to their servers with no option for online play.

 The attacks are highly suspected to be a 'punishment' for Blizzards recent legal attacks on 'Nostalrius' a free version of the game offering the original (Vanilla) version of World Of Warcraft (circa 2004 - 2007).

 Vanilla WoW is the name given by gamers of the title before the first expansion pack The Burning Crusade was released - changing large parts of the game dynamics, existing areas, new areas and creating new character classes.
 Many old school gamers refer to Vanilla as the 'glory' days of WoW.
 Whether this is pure nostalgia or an active movement is left to be desired - however - The fact that multiple third party systems (that emulate Blizzard's servers) have emerged (MaNGOS being the largest) offering access to original content is proof there is something to the logic.

 Nostalrius Was an emulator but also with server architecture so players could play online rather than just by themselves or see what its like to be a Blizzard game master.
 Run purely by user donation, the servers stayed up for a year, and amassed 800,000 user registrations with an estimated 200,000 active in the game.